tascintra/product-preview-card/README.md

 # Frontend Mentor - Product preview card component

-Project was optimized for screen readers with a reading for old price tag.
+Project was optimized for screen readers with a sr-only component for old price tag.
 Check it out!

 ![Design preview for the Product preview card component coding challenge](./design/desktop-preview.jpg)